Betweenthelines/my-xfce4-dotfiles/README.md

 But I urge you to go through my scripts so that you can prepare or any unforseen result<br />
 XFCE4 is also a prerequisite

+As of 2023-24 many scripts regarding xfce4-terminal would have break for many users.
+Its fixed for now but and all colorschemes and script to instantly change colorschemes in xfce4-terminal should work now.
+If my script has any error in your setup please do inform so I can fix the script.

+Also let me put this in front I do not want to add anything more fancy like custom tint or polybar or any other WM other than xfce.
+This entire idea was just to make and keep xfce4 beautiful and as modern as any other WM which will inevitebly come in future.
+XFCE is known for stability so I wanted to provide a stable script for people for my looong time favorite WM XFCE.

 Run :<br />